Our role in data quality

 Data quality reports

-The HSCIC released the second annual report looking at the quality of nationally submitted health and social care data on 24 September 2013.
+The HSCIC released the third annual report on the quality of nationally submitted health and social care data on 30th October 2014.
+This year's report focuses on how the HSCIC assesses and reports on the quality of the data it receives.

 Examples of current HSCIC data quality work